joachimvandekerckhove/cogs-205b/100-matlab-code-organization/100-matlab-code-organization.md

 A package folder is just a folder whose name starts with `+`.

-Names of classes and functions are _scoped to the package folder_.
-Internally, they all see each other.
-Externally, you have to prepend the package name (i.e., you can call functions in the package with `myPackage.myFun` and you can create classes with `myPackage.myClass`).
+You have to prepend the package name (i.e., you can call functions in the package with `myPackage.myFun` and you can create classes with `myPackage.myClass`), unless you use the `import` command to make package functions visible.

 ---